Frozen Spinach vs Fresh Spinach: Which is Better?

 Storing Frozen Spinach

-Whether you pick your spinach up frozen or freeze your own supply, it lasts months longer than the fresh alternative.
+Whether you pick it up frozen or freeze your own supply, it lasts months longer than the fresh alternative.
 Frozen, it will stay in your freezer safely for up to 12 months.

 In a seldomly disturbed deep freezer, the shelf life can be even longer.

 Once it has been opened, if you haven’t used the entire package how you store it makes a difference.
-If the bag contains air, the spinach will build a freezer burn and lower the quality.
+If the bag contains air, it will build a freezer burn and lower the quality.

 Transfer any unused to a plastic freezer bag and remove all the excess air.
 Date the package so you know how long it’s been in the freezer.